 Deer numbers in the Midwest, and generally throughout North America, were at their lowest.
 Illinois, along with 15 other states, mostly in the eastern and midwestern regions, considered their herds at “near zero.”
 In 1890, T. X. Palmer of the U.S. Biological Survey (antecedent of the U.S. Fish and Wildlife Service) estimated the wild white-tailed deer population of the U.S. and Canada to be around 300,000 (Trefethen, 1970).

 Conservation measures were enacted to protect deer and their habitat.
 States began to impose additional limits on the number of deer taken and limits on the length of seasons.
-The practice of fence–to–fence cultivated fields with no edge was detrimental to the whitetail throughout the Midwest.
+The practice of fence-to-fence cultivated fields with no edge was detrimental to the white-tailed deer throughout the Midwest.

-By federal law, the Lacy Act of 1900 banned interstate shipments of game killed in violation of state statues, and market hunting became illegal.
+By federal law, the Lacy Act of 1900 banned interstate shipments of game killed in violation of state statutes, and market hunting became illegal.

 Illinois imposed a “temporary” moratorium on deer hunting to last five years so the populations could recover and increase.
 Rather than increase, however, the population continued to decline throughout the state.
 For all practical purposes, the white-tailed deer disappeared from Illinois.
 The “temporary” closure lasted 56 years.

 The Office of the State Game Commission was established.
 Resident and non-resident hunting license requirements were set up for the first time.
 Land acquisition was begun at Fort Massac, which would become the first state park in Illinois.

 A herd of 10 to 12 deer escaped from a penned enclosure when a severe storm blew a tree upon a fence.
 Mr. George Stevens of Kishwaukee built up the herd after obtaining a doe in the late 1800s and purchasing a buck from Judge John D. Campbell.

 The first state-operated game farm in the United States was established at Auburn, Illinois.